 11. Dylan Bundy, SP, Baltimore Orioles (2): Part of a collection of nice young arms the Orioles have, Bundy is still recovering from 2013 Tommy John surgery.
 The good news is he’s passed the extended Spring Training test and is now ready to head out on a rehab assignment.
 Once Bundy is prepared for another taste of the Show, the Orioles are going to be flush with righty prospects (Gausman and Hunter Harvey).
 The fact that the 21-year-old Bundy, part of the pitching rich 2011 draft, is still the Orioles top prospect even after missing a season speaks volumes about his talent.
 He does a very good job of limiting baserunners, but it remains to be seen how dominant he’ll be a from a strikeout perspective.
 Bundy has the makings of a future ace, but we really need to see more from him.
 We’ll finally get our wish shortly.

 Now it’s your turn.
 Let us know in the comments below which prospects you’re tracking.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
-EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
-Tim McLeod and I will entertain and edify you for a half hour or more each week.
+EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
+Once again, RotoRob will be joined by Michael Seff this week.
 Tune in here.